kynerix/crawlix/docs/Architecture.md

 - Administration of crawlers */crawlix*.
 Configure crawlers, execute them and get their status.
 - Platform administration at */admin*.
 Manage workspaces and security tokens.
-- Content search at */content* and GraphQL.
+- Content search at */content*.
 Retrieve content by query.

 ### 3. The crawler nodes ###
 Each crawler node container has an **embedded Chromium browser**, that is initialized and controlled for every crawling job.
 Each node